statwangz/HSS/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Here is a basic example:

 ``` r
 # Download data